huriyilmaz/visualstudio-docs.tr-tr/docs/extensibility/creating-a-basic-project-system-part-1.md

 ### <a name="to-substitute-template-parameters"></a>Şablon parametrelerini koymak için

-1. *SimpleProjectNode.cs* dosyasında aşağıdaki `using` yönergeyi ekleyin.
+1. *SimpleProjectNode. cs* dosyasında aşağıdaki `using` yönergeyi ekleyin.

    ```csharp
    using System.IO;